iceli1007/GANs-Regularization-Review/README.md

 }
 ```

 A table of Regularization and Normalization in Generative adversarial Networks (GANs).
 This page will be ****periodically**** updated to include recent works.
-Please contact us if your work is not in the list.
 Let us know if your recent work is not in the list, we will be happy to include it!

 ## List of Regularization and Normalization in GANs